CUBRID/cubrid-manual/en/api/jdbc.rst

 **Installing Java and Configuring Environment**

 You must already have Java installed and the **JAVA_HOME** environment variable configured in your system.
 You can download Java from the Developer Resources for Java Technology website ( http://java.sun.com ).
-For more information, see Environment Settings for Java Stored Functions/Procedures.
+For more information, please refer :ref:`jsp_environment-configuration`.

 **Configuring the environment variables for Windows**